planetarysoftware/TSC/WORKING_GROUPS.md

-# ASC Software Organization Core Working Groups
+# Planetary Software Organization Core Working Groups

-ASC Software Organization Core Working Groups are autonomous projects created by the [Technical Steering Committee (TSC)][].
+Planetary Software Organization Core Working Groups are autonomous projects created by the [Technical Steering Committee (TSC)][].

 Working Groups can be formed at any time but must be ratified by the TSC.